- Car Rentals

-Bandipur National Park is one of the well preserved National Parks in India and among the top places of wildlife in India.
+Bandipur National Park is one of the well preserved national parks in Karnataka, and among the top places of wildlife in India.
 Located between Mysore & Ooty, it is about 80 km from Mysore and 215 km from Bangalore.

 Spread across 874 sq.km, Bandipur is a part of the famous Nilgiri Biosphere Reserve along with Nagarhole National Park, Mudumalai National Park and Wayanad Wildlife Sanctuary.
 It is one of the must include places in Mysore Tour Packages as it is one of the 15 sanctuaries belonging to the Project Tiger Scheme.
 It is home to around 70 tigers and over 3000 Asian elephants, as well as other animals like leopards, dhole, gaur, sloth bears, and a variety of birdlife.

 Jeep Safaris and Mini Bus Safaris are arranged by the forest department.
 The entry point & interpretation center of the park is located in Bandipur village on Highway after Melkamanahalli Village.
 Private vehicles are NOT allowed inside the park.
 The best time to visit Bandipur is from June to October.
 Staying at Bandipur Safari Lodge is the best way to explore the park as their package includes Jeep Safari into the park with experienced guides.
-Bandipur can also be visited along with Ooty tour packages and Mysore Packages.
+Bandipur can also be visited along with Ooty tour packages as it lies on Bangalore - Ooty road.

 Nagarhole National Park is one of the best wildlife sanctuaries in India.
 Also known as Rajiv Gandhi National Park, the park is situated about 218 km from Bangalore, and is among the must include places in Karnataka Tour Packages.

 Spread across Mysore and Kodagu districts of Karnataka, Nagarhole got National Park status in 1988 and declared as 37th Project Tiger Reserve in 1999.
 The Western Ghats Nilgiri sub-cluster of 6,000 Sq. km, including all of Nagarhole National Park, is under consideration by the UNESCO World Heritage Site status.
 It is one of the top attractions you must include in Coorg tour packages.
 It is situated to the north-west of Bandipur National Park which are separated by Kabini reservoir.